What are health questions?

 Are there questions to answer for basic insurance?

-No, in accordance with the Health Insurance Act (KVG/HIA) health insurers have to admit every customer to basic insurance without reservation.
+No, in accordance with the Health Insurance Act (KVG/HIA) health insurers have to admit every customer to basic insurance without restrictions.

 Which health questions do I have to answer?